jaeyoungchoilab/Topsicle/README.md

 ### 3.2.
 Run out of memory
 1. Check if you printed out so many plots or not (with the flag --plot)

 2. Double-check the memory allowance

 ### 3.3: Not enough resources
 This issue usually appears when running whole genome analysis but using fewer than 6 cores in 24 hours for testing files that are more than 20GB and/or more than 1 million reads (observations based on testing trials on KU HPC)
 1. It is recommended to have more resources allocated - maybe more core, more time, or both.
 If possible, breaking down the file into several 1GB and/or 0.2 million reads files, then submitting several jobs and putting them together can also help.
+2. Using a conservative TRC cutoff (for example, TRC > 0.7) can help reduce the number of reads that Topsicle has to analyze.
-2. If the analysis keeps cancelling after several attempts, please keep in mind that even though Topsicle returns some results in the telolength_all.csv file, it might not look through and contain results from every read with telomere and their length.
+3. If the analysis keeps cancelling after several attempts, please keep in mind that even though Topsicle returns some results in the telolength_all.csv file, it might not look through and contain results from every read with telomere and their length.
 However, this file should provide some information.
 We also recommend submitting an issue request on GitHub if this keeps happening.

 **Note:** It will echo **"All telomere found, have a nice day."** when Topsicle checked all reads in the dataset.
 It is highly recommended to have a log file and look for this line when running Topsicle on a big dataset.